jgirardet/sublime-poetry/README.rst

 * Poetry: Set python interpreter:
 	Change `python_interpreter` in your project_settings to make your project match your virtualenv.

+* Poetry: Env use:
+    Find Available virtual environment for this project and other python interpreters on system and create and Run `poetry env use {selection}`.
+It will auto-update the python_interpreter in settings.

+* Poetry: Env remove:
+    Remove desired virtual environment.
+It will auto-update the python_interpreter settings.

 * Poetry: Install:
     Run `poetry install` on current project.

 * Poetry: Install --no-dev:
     Run `poetry install --no-dev` on current project.

-* Poetry: Install in Selected Venv:
-    Find Available python interpreters on system and create .venv with selected python version then Run `poetry install` on current project.

 * Poetry: Update:
     Run `poetry update` on current project.